olimorris/VectorCode/README.md

     customise the message sent to the `vectorcode` CLI.
 This defaults to the whole buffer (for now);
   - `events` (optional): `string[]`, an array of `autocmd` events on which the queries will be initialised.
-This defaults to `{ "BufWritePost", "InsertEnter", "BufReadPost" }`.
+This defaults to `{ "BufWritePost", "InsertEnter", "BufReadPost" }`;
+  - `debounce` (optional): `int` (default to 10), the minimum amount of time between 2 asynchronous queries.
+Setting this option avoids excessive calls to the vector database, hence reduces resource usage.

   Calling this function on a buffer that has been registered will update its `opts` and `query_cb`.